ViktYusk/BitcoinBruteForcer/README.md

 9C7592D7F3436F0D 3EE4133DFAB903A9A059EF8E265B5C6AE056CD99
 ```

 The output is a report which contains partially coinciding addresses with private keys (20%-coincidence is enough to get into a report).
-Each line is a pare of a key and the corresponding address.
+Each line is a pair of a key and the corresponding address.
 The program does not check the exact coincidence.
 Statistically, each block should have about 32 lines in its report.

+There is also finish point check.
+If the finish point for some thread is wrong (normally, it doesn't happen), then there will be an error message in the report.

 ## Contributions and Donations